North Carolina Hummingbird Migration: 11 Documented Super Aviators

 Some fly at a relaxed distance as slow as 1 hour per day, and others fly up to 500 miles non-stop in about 20 hours as some do while migrating across the Gulf of Mexico.

-Expect to see an increased volume of southern migrating hummingbird visitors to your feeders in North Carolina during this fall migration from September through October.
+Expect to see an increased volume of southern migrating hummingbird visitors to your feeders in North Carolina during the fall migration from August through October.

 Where Do North Carolina Hummingbirds Go in the Winter?